Disengagement theory

 The disengagement theory states that older adults withdraw from personal relationships and society as they age.

 The disengagement theory of ageing states that "aging is an inevitable, mutual withdrawal or disengagement, resulting in decreased interaction between the aging person and others in the social system he belongs to".
 The theory claims that it is natural and acceptable for older adults to withdraw from society.
-There are multiple variations on disengagement theory, such as moral disengagement.
+It also claims that the individual separates from their roles in society as a form of freedom.
+As people age they lose their social ties and adjust their goals.
+They might prioritize health goals over professional goals, to adjust to age.
+This is known as goal disengagement.
+There are other variations of disengagement theory, such as moral disengagement.

 Disengagement theory was formulated by Cumming and Henry in 1961 in the book Growing Old and was the first theory of aging that social scientists developed.
+The theory was based on their Kansas City Study of Adult Life and focused on social changes and attitude changes.
+All 211 adults included were between the ages of 50 and 90.
 Thus, the theory has historical significance in gerontology.
-Since then, it has faced strong criticism since the theory was proposed as innate, universal, and unidirectional.
+Since then, it has faced strong criticism since the disengagement process was proposed as innate, universal, unidirectional, and continuous once it begins Cumming has since revisited the theory in her "Further Thoughts on the Theory of Disengagement" in 1963.

 The disengagement theory is one of three major psychosocial theories which describe how people develop in old age.
 The other two major psychosocial theories are the activity theory and the continuity theory, and the disengagement theory comes to odds with both.